OfficeDev/office-scripts-docs/docs/resources/samples/write-large-dataset.md

 # Write a large dataset

 The `Range.setValues()` API puts data in a range.
 This API has limitations depending on various factors, such as data size and network settings.
-This means that if you attempt to write a massive amount of information to a workbook as a single operation, To reliably update a [large range](../../testing/platform-limits.md#), you'll need to write the data in smaller batches.
+This means that if you attempt to write a massive amount of information to a workbook as a single operation, you'll need to write the data in smaller batches in order to reliably update a [large range](../../testing/platform-limits.md).

 For performance basics in Office Scripts, please read [Improve the performance of your Office Scripts](../../develop/web-client-performance.md).